koszullab/instaGRAAL/README.md

 ## Output

-After the scaffolder is done running, whatever path you specified as output will contain a ```test_mcmc_X`` directory, where X is the level (resolution) at which scaffolding was performed.
+After the scaffolder is done running, whatever path you specified as output will contain a ```test_mcmc_X``` directory, where X is the level (resolution) at which scaffolding was performed.
 This directory, in turn, will contain the following:

 * ```genome.fasta```: the scaffolded genome.
 Scaffolds will be ordered by increasing size *in fragments*, which roughly (but not always) translates into increasing size in bp.
-* ```info_frags.txt```: a file that contains, for each newly formed scaffold, the original coordinates of every single bin in that scaffold, in the format *(chromosome, id, orientation start, end)*.
+* ```info_frags.txt```: a file that contains, for each newly formed scaffold, the original coordinates of every single bin in that scaffold, in the format ```chromosome, id, orientation, start, end```.
 Each bin has a unique ID that provides a convenient way of tracking consecutive stretches.
 Orientations are relative to one another, and when "-1" is supplied, it is understood that the reverse complement should be taken.

 Other files are mostly for developmental purposes and keep track of the evolution of various metrics and model parameters.